apache/airflow/docs/apache-airflow/security/security_model.rst

    model.

 2. **DAG Authors**: They can upload, modify, and delete DAG files.
-The code in DAG files is executed on workers.
-Therefore, DAG authors can create and change code executed on workers and potentially access the credentials that DAG code uses to access external systems.
+The code in DAG files is executed on workers and in DAG File Processor.
+Note that in the simple deployment configuration parsing DAGs is executed as subprocess of the Scheduler process, but with Standalone DAG File Processor Deployment managers might separate physically parsing from the Scheduler Therefore, DAG authors can create and change code executed on workers and DAG File Processor and potentially access the credentials that the DAG code uses to access external systems.
 DAG Authors have full access to the metadata database and internal audit logs.

 3. **Authenticated UI users**: They have access to the UI and API.
 See below